 On September 28, 2009, a group of 23 Rejected Dealers (the "Requesting Dealers") jointly filed the Motion of the 23 Affected Dealers for the Allowance of Administrative Expenses Pursuant to 11 U.S.C. §§ 503(b)(1) and 507(a)(2) (Docket No. 5651) (the "Dealer Administrative Motion"), seeking the allowance of their claims for franchise "termination assistance" under state motor vehicle dealer laws as administrative expenses of the Estates under section 503(b)(1) of the Bankruptcy Code.
-10: The Requesting Dealers argued in the Dealer Administrative Motion that the Debtors' rejection of their dealership agreements entitles them to such alleged "termination assistance" on an administrative priority basis under 28 U.S.C. § 959 and the principles of certain case law under which courts have granted, under limited circumstances, administrative priority to claims arising from debtors' postpetition torts or willful misconduct.
-The Debtors disputed any entitlement to administrative expense status for the Requesting Dealers' rejection damage claims.
+10 The Requesting Dealers argued in the Dealer Administrative Motion that the Debtors' rejection of their dealership agreements entitles them to such alleged "termination assistance" on an administrative priority basis under 28 U.S.C. § 959 and the principles of certain case law under which courts have granted, under limited circumstances, administrative priority to claims arising from debtors' postpetition torts or willful misconduct.
+The Debtors dispute any entitlement to administrative expense status for the Requesting Dealers' claims.
 On October 30, 2009, the Debtors filed an objection to the Dealers Administrative Motion (Docket No. 5869).
 On November 13, 2009, the Requesting Dealers filed their reply (Docket No. 5947).
-Following a hearing on November 19, 2009 solely regarding the priority status of any rejection damage claims asserted by the Requesting Dealers, the Bankruptcy Court took this matter under advisement with the expressed intention of writing an order and opinion.
-Regardless of the outcome of the priority issues, the Debtors have reserved their rights to further object to On January 5, 2010, the Bankruptcy Court issued an opinion denying those provisions of the Dealer Administrative Motion seeking priority status for rejection damage claims asserted by the Requesting Dealers' claims on any and all available grounds, including, without limitation, their amount, scope, merits and timing of payment.
-(Docket No. 6160), determining instead that the Rejected Dealers' rejection damage claims, to the extent allowed, will constitute General Unsecured Claims.
-See In re Old Carco LLC, Case No. 09-50002 (AJG) 2010 Bankr, LEXIS 6 (Bankr, S.D.N.Y.
-2010) (the "Dealer Administrative Claim Opinion").
-The Bankruptcy Court has indicated that it will enter an order consistent with the Dealer Administrative Claim Opinion upon submission by the Debtors.
+Following a hearing on November 19, 2009 solely regarding the priority status of any claims asserted by the Requesting Dealers, the Bankruptcy Court took this matter under advisement with the expressed intention of writing an order and opinion.
+Regardless of the outcome of the priority issues, the Debtors have reserved their rights to further object to the Requesting Dealers' claims on any and all available grounds, including, without limitation, their amount, scope, merits and timing of payment.